coq/coq/doc/sphinx/addendum/program.rst

    definition.
 An alternative and commonly used syntax is to use the legacy ``Program`` prefix (cf. :n:`@legacy_attr`) as it is elsewhere in this chapter.

-.. flag:: Program Naming

-   Activates the legacy algorithm for generating fresh names for anonymous variables in |Program| obligations.

-   .. deprecated:: 8.16

 .. _syntactic_control:

 Syntactic control over equalities